Notice of Pre-AIA or AIA Status

 Although the combined teachings do not teach target gene is in an isolated human cell, such limitation is merely considered as an obvious design choice given that a human cell is an obvious option for mammals as taught by Begemann et al (paragraph [0130]).

-Although the combined teaching do not teach target locus is a DNA molecule in vitro, such limitation is merely considered as an obvious design choice.
+Although the combined teachings do not teach target locus is a DNA molecule in vitro, such limitation is merely considered as an obvious design choice.

-Applicants argue that Zetsche et al. that Cpf1 from Moraxella bovoculi 237 of Zetsche et al. has at least 95% sequence identity to instant Cpf1 of SEQ ID NO:792 or 794 whereas LbCpf1 and Lb2Cpf1 only share 41.7% sequence similarity (response, pages 8-9).
-Therefore there is no motivation to try instant Cpf1 of SEQ ID NO:792 or 794 given that Cpf1 from Moraxella bovoculi 237 of Zetsche et al does not work well in human cell.
+Applicants again argue that Zetsche et al. that Cpf1 from Moraxella bovoculi 237 of Zetsche et al. has at least 95% sequence identity to instant Cpf1 of SEQ ID NO:792 or 794 whereas LbCpf1 and Lb2Cpf1 only share 41.7% sequence similarity (response, pages 8-9).
+Therefore, there is no motivation to try instant Cpf1 of SEQ ID NO:792 or 794 given that Cpf1 from Moraxella bovoculi 237 of Zetsche et al does not work well in human cell (response, page 9).

-The Office contends that it is well established in the art that two homologous Cas9 genes from two different strains of the same species with high sequence homology could still exhibit distinct features given the minor difference in a conserved domain (2019 Sun et al. Molecular Cell 76:938-952).
+The Office contends that it is well established in the art that two homologous Cas9 genes from two different strains of the same species with high homology could still exhibit distinct features given the minor difference in a conserved domain (2019 Sun et al. Molecular Cell 76:938-952).
+Therefore, 83% sequence homology does not suggest these two proteins would for sure function similarly according the teaching of Sun.

 Claims 1-2, 5-9, 12-14, 25-27, 29-36, 41, 51, 64-68 and 71 are discussed above.
 Claim 72 further contains the limitation that the Cpf1 effector protein is fused to at least two heterologous NLSs.